kimberlyhirsh/100-days-of-code/log.md

 **Link(s) to work**: [Calculator App](http://www.example.com)
 -->

+### Day 3: January 31, Friday

+**Today's Progress**: Completed the freeCodeCamp certification project, "Learn CSS Colors by Building a Set of Colored Markers."

+**Thoughts**: This was fun to do and after doing some reading, I've realized that for my purposes, I don't actually need to know how to draw with CSS unless I decide to try and make some wacky layouts with shapes or something.
+In which case, I'll review.
+But in the meantime, CSS is for styling HTML that structures content, just as I feel it should be.
+This project is not hard but I definitely had to use references sometimes.
+Which is fine!
+But slows things down a bit.
+For this project, the use of a checkbox gave me the idea to make this a Mystery Shack feedback form so I could use Mabel's rigged "Do you like me?" form.

+**Link(s) to work**: [Mystery Shack Feedback survey](https://dangersuntold.com/freecodecamp/survey-form/)

 ### Day 2: January 30, Thursday

 **Today's Progress**: Completed the freeCodeCamp projects, "Learn CSS Colors by Building a Set of Colored Markers."